Diced Pineapples

 "Diced Pineapples" is a hip hop song by American rapper Rick Ross and featuring fellow American rapper Wale and Canadian rapper Drake.
 It was released as the fourth single from the former's fifth studio album God Forgives, I Don't on August 21, 2012.

 Music video

-A music video for "Diced Pineapples" was filmed in Anguilla, and premiered on BET's 106 & Park on October 9, 2012.
+A music video for "Diced Pineapples" was filmed in Anguilla, and premiered on MTV2's Sucker Free on October 9, 2012.
 Wale and Drake both make an appearance as well as several models including Bernice Burgos.
 It was directed by Director X.